 Perhaps the biggest reason that people opt for a virtual private network (or VPN) is to afford them greater privacy when online.
-No one likes to feel that their privacy is being violated with VPN you can easily mask your online activity and throw Big Brother off your scent.
+No one likes to feel that their privacy is being violated.
+With a VPN, you can easily mask your online activity and throw Big Brother off your scent.
+But which is the best VPN for you?

 VPNs have become more popular than ever with everyday internet users because they make monitoring your online activity a whole lot harder.